Code-Institute-Submissions/quiz-it/README.md

 - ![#FFFFFF](https://via.placeholder.com/15/FFFFFF/000000?text=+) `#FFFFFF`

 The primary colour theme I used was '2017 Navy Peony' taken from [W3schools](https://www.w3schools.com/w3css/w3css_color_generator.asp).
 I chose this theme for it's use of gentle blue/navy colours.
-As this application requires the user to engage cognitively I didn't want the colours to be overbearing or distracting.
+As this application requires the user to engage cognitively, I didn't want the colours to be overbearing or distracting.
 Blue is a calming colour that provides a positive user experience.
 Validation messages are displayed in the natural colours of green for success and red for errors.

 ### Typography